oppongbaah/reactnd-myreads-app/README.md

+# References
+Inspiration for this work was taking from https://github.com/sarah-maris/reactnd-project-myreads.git.

 ## How to Load the App

 The project uses Node.js and the Create-React-App starter.
 You can download the current version of node here: [Node.js](https://nodejs.org/en/)